BPI 2021 Annual Event Program 880x880 Housing No Text

 Gautreaux Litigation

-Click here to view the digital archive of the Gautreaux litigation, which is now housed at the Civil Rights Litigation Clearinghouse of the University of Michigan Law School.
+Click hereto view the digital archive of the Gautreaux litigation, which is now housed at the Civil Rights Litigation Clearinghouse of the University of Michigan Law School.

 BPI-economicmobility-icon

-The Chicago/Cook County Two-Generation Economic Mobility Demonstration
+The Chicago/Cook County Two-Generation Economic Mobility Project

 BPI-affordablehousing-icon